Crater (film): Production

 The spec script by John Griffin was initially featured on the 2015 Black List, an annual list of the best unproduced screenplays of the year, where it received 34 votes.
 On November 8, 2017, it was announced that 20th Century Fox had purchased the script from a pitch by visual effects supervisor Rpin Suwannath.
 However, as a result of the acquisition of 21st Century Fox by Disney, development on the project was halted.
 Shawn Levy was initially in negotiations to direct the film, before being replaced by Kyle Patrick Alvarez on January 12, 2021.
-Levy was now attached to produce the project instead alongside his 21 Laps Entertainment production partner Dan Levine.
+Levy would later be attached to produce the project instead alongside his 21 Laps Entertainment production partner Dan Levine.
 Due to the acquisition of Fox, the film was shifted to Disney's streaming service Disney+ for an exclusive streaming premiere instead of the traditional theatrical release.

 In March 2021, Mckenna Grace was cast in the film alongside Isaiah Russell-Bailey, Billy Barratt, Orson Hong, and Thomas Boyce.
 Scott Mescudi was cast in May.
 Brady Noon was reportedly playing a character named Hector, but he does not appear in the final film.

 Principal photography began on June 21, 2021, at Celtic Studios in Baton Rouge, Louisiana.
 Filming also took place in Los Angeles and lasted until August 20, 2021.
 A first look image of the film was shared on March 29, 2023.

 Release

-The film was released on Disney+ on May 12, 2023 and was removed from the service on June 30, 2023 as part of the Disney+/Hulu content purge.
+The film was released on Disney+ on May 12, 2023, and was removed from the service on June 30, 2023, as part of the Disney+/Hulu content purge.
 In response to backlash surrounding this, it was re-released digitally on multiple platforms including Amazon Prime Video, Vudu and Google Play on September 26, 2023.